 Effective management of daily schedules and intervention schedules provide students with the structure needed for continuous engagement in academic instruction.
 Proper installation of routines and procedures are necessary to promote student engagement throughout each school day.
 Teachers utilize brain breaks in order to prevent students from losing focus throughout lengthy lessons.
 In doing so, students are able to remain engaged in the content being delivered from the teacher.
 For students who are not able to remain in a general education setting due to exhibiting severe behaviors, we have a Regroup classroom in which they are able to receive small group instruction.
 This classroom is facilitated by a certified teacher and a teacher assistant.
-Special activities are planned around the most critical instructional period of the school day.
-Administration tries to protect reading blocks and intervention schedules, daily.
+Special activities are not planned during core reading or math instruction.
+Administration tries to protect reading blocks and intervention schedules daily.